alexeyev/hogweed-ground-level-view/README.md

 1. download and unpack images from [Zenodo](https://zenodo.org/record/5233380) into the folder `prepared_data/images/`,
 2. run `prepare_data_for_classification.py` (this step will create a few folders and move images into them),
-3. check out the dataloader provided in `dataset.py`.
+3. check out the Dataset object provided in `dataset.py` if you are planning to use PyTorch.

 ## How to cite